kazuto1011/circular-conv-pytorch/README.md

 ## Example

 The figures below visualize gradients in 16x16 image space after proceeding multiple convolutions.
-The input image and convolution filters are initialized with a constant number of 1.
+The input image and convolution filters are initialized with a constant value of 1.

 ```
 python main.py